You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Antidepressants?

-Antidepressants are a class of medications designed to treat depression, anxiety, and other mental health conditions.
-They work by increasing the levels of neurotransmitters, such as serotonin and norepinephrine, in the brain, which helps to improve mood and reduce symptoms of depression.
+Antidepressants are a class of medications used to treat depression, anxiety disorders, and other mental health conditions.
+They work by altering the levels of neurotransmitters, such as serotonin and norepinephrine, in the brain.

 Potential Interactions between Acyclovir and Antidepressants